brenobaptista/blog/src/posts/adding-rss-feed-to-static-next-blog.md

 People need to subscribe to your RSS feed in your blog.
 Check the header of my [homepage](/).
 Notice that the last social icon is an RSS icon that shares my RSS feed.

 In case you want to add this icon to your blog, check my blog post about [working with SVGs in React using SVGR](/posts/working-with-svgs-in-react-using-svgr).
-I got the SVG for free from [Font Awesome](https://fontawesome.com/).